 Mexico, D.F., Mexico C.P.

-Conclusion of Is Cabo Safe
+Conclusion: Is Cabo San Lucas Safe

 Keep in mind that bad things can anywhere not just in Mexico but I am sure there are crimes taking place right in your very own neighborhood.

 No matter where you go in Mexico, follow the common-sense rules that are listed above like drinking only in moderation, getting a cab instead of wandering around after dark, and leaving your expensive watches and rings at home.